 Multigenerational Living: A Strategy to Cope With Unaffordable Housing

 Multiple generations living under one roof is becoming increasingly common.
-Photo: FG Trade/Getty Images
+Photo: Ippei Naoi/Getty Images

 Over the past 20 years, housing prices in Canada have increased at double the rate of income growth.
 As a result, a growing number of Canadian households are grappling with housing affordability.

 At the same time, the share of multigenerational households has also increased by 45 per cent — more than any other family living arrangement.
 Most of these multigenerational households include grandparents and young children.

 The simultaneous rise in housing prices and share of multigenerational households raises the following questions: First, is moving in with aging parents a strategy adopted by young families to reduce their housing vulnerability?
 Second, who benefits the most by moving in with grandparents?

 Our study addressed these questions and examined whether moving in with grandparents may be a solution to unaffordable housing.